 Over 1000 firefighters, 120 firetrucks, several helicopters and planes, 10 drones.
 How to allocate these resources and tackle the mission most effectively posed a challenge to incident commanders.

-These all translated into actionable intelligence that helped incident commanders navigate ground teams and manned aircrafts to where they should be.
+These all translate into actionable intelligence that helped incident commanders navigate ground teams and manned aircraft to where they should be.

 The use of emergency aviation becomes much more effective with the help of low altitude data provided by drones.
 This is because the visibility was almost zero level within the area, no visual data could be obtained where it was most needed.

-Aircraft dropped 538 tons of water on the blaze on April 12th, a week after the fire first broke out, as a critical containment measure.
+Aircraft dropped 538 tons (488 metric tons) of water on the blaze on April 12th, a week after the fire first broke out, as a critical containment measure.
 “We used drone data to direct them to the right spots.
-When aircrafts were approaching to drop water, drone operators were already grounded or stayed on the low altitude.” said Sirota, explaining how manned and unmanned aviation worked collectively on the mission.
+When aircrafts were approaching to drop water, drone operators were already grounded or stayed on the low altitude,” said Sirota, explaining how manned and unmanned aviation worked collectively on the mission.

 Helicopters and planes deployed to drop water on the blaze